Sea Turtle Patrol

 (Note: supplies for data collection and nest marking provided)

 A. Each spring, Florida Fish and Wildlife Conservation Commission (FWC) Marine Turtle Research staff holds Nesting Beach Survey Workshops at various locations throughout Florida.
 Workshop attendance is required at least every 2 years.
 (Many CWC volunteers attend annually.)
 Volunteers may attend any of the scheduled workshops.
-There are no reservations, but attendees must sign in.
+New this year, reservations are required.

-B. CWC holds a Pre-Season meeting in April at Lemon Bay Park in Englewood.
+B. CWC holds a Patrol Orientation meeting in April at Lemon Bay Park in Englewood.
 Date and time TBA.